 Before beginning, you might ask yourself: Does my organization need a GRC Solution?
 The simple answer is yes.
-There are complex frameworks and workflows that simply can’t be managed by floods of repetitious spreadsheets or word documents.
+There are over 200 complex frameworks and workflows that simply can’t be managed by floods of repetitious spreadsheets or word documents.
 Let’s define “Governance Risk-Management Compliance” and how the three pillars work together in relation to an organization and its objectives.
+Check top 30 security frameworks – 2019.

-Risk Management is crucial.
-It includes methodologies and frameworks that assist in identifying, controlling and mitigating risks.
+Risk management is very crucial as it includes methodologies and frameworks that assist in identifying, controlling and mitigating risks.
 These may prevent an organization from actually meeting its set of objectives.

 Compliance is a company’s need to adhere to specific requirements or processes defined by laws, policies, and strategies.
 These guidelines are imposed by a defense, industry mandates, or regulators.
 Compliance is about removing obstacles for the successful completion of a company’s objectives.